leadership

 The public relations manager may be elected or appointed at the will of the district director, subject to the approval of the district executive committee and confirmation by the district council.
 You are eligible for re-election or re-appointment for one succeeding term only.

-The Public Relations Manager focusses on internal and external publicity.
+The Public Relations Manager focuses on internal and external publicity.
 The position will give you an opportunity to work on your creative side.

-The PR Manager plays a critical role in ensuring District Success through a detailed planning and execution.
+The PR Manager plays a critical role in ensuring District Success through detailed planning and execution.

 Immediate Past District Director

 The immediate past district director provides counsel and guidance to district leaders and plans, directs, and organizes projects and committees as requested by the district director.
-One of the major responsibilities of this role is to ensure the incoming district director receives all pertinent district documents prior to June 30.
+One of the major responsibilities of this role is to ensure the incoming district director receives all pertinent district documents before June 30.

 Other responsibilities include serving as a member of the district executive committee and district council, upholding the bylaws and policies of Toastmasters International, encouraging dedicated members to accept leadership positions, and helping the district achieve Distinguished recognition.

-For questions on any of the District Leadership positions, please contact District Leadership Committee Chair, at [email protected] and for more information about these roles, refer to the District Leadership Committee Handbook and the District Administrative Bylaws, Article VII: Officers in the Governing Documents.
+For questions on any of the District Leadership positions, please contact District Leadership Committee Chair, at [email protected].
+For more information about these roles, refer to the District Leadership Committee Handbook and the District Administrative Bylaws, Article VII: Officers in the Governing Documents.

 Committee Chair